-Your guide will take you on a walking tour of the Piazza della Signoria and its many sculptures.
-The graceful Loggia dei Lanzi houses the sculptures of Perseus Holding the Head of the Medusa, by Cellini (1554), and the Rape of the Sabine Women, by Giambologna.
-The day culminates with a private tour of the world-class Uffizi Gallery, where you can view great works of the Renaissance masters Giotto, Michelangelo, and Botticelli, then relax with a glass of prosecco on the terrace overlooking the Piazza della Signoria.
+Your private tour guide will take you on a walking tour of the Piazza della Signoria and its many sculptures.
+The graceful Loggia dei Lanzi houses the famous sculptures of Perseus Holding Medusa's Head, by Cellini (1554), and the Rape of the Sabine Women, by Giambologna.
+The tour continues with a private tour of the magnificent Uffizi Gallery, where every piece of art is a Renaissance masterpiece, followed by a glass of prosecco on the terrace overlooking the Piazza della Signoria.

 This relaxing tour begins with a drive on picturesque local roads through the world-famous Chianti region.
 Lying between Florence and Siena, and bordered on the east by the Chianti Mountains and the west by the Elsa River, this wine region boasts delightful vistas of rolling hills, cypresses, and charming villages, along with an unhurried pace of life.
 You’ll visit the celebrated Machiavelli winery for a tour of the vineyard and a sampling of several different types of local wine, followed by a sumptuous lunch in the family’s villa.
 Following this, your driver will take you to the medieval gem of San Gimignano, “city of beautiful towers.”
 In its heyday, the town boasted 72 towers.
 Now 14 remain, and, rising above Tuscany’s Elsa Valley, they give the town the appearance of a medieval dream.
 Your visit begins at the Piazza della Cisterna, Piazza del Duomo Collegiata, and Romanesque cathedral, and continues with a stroll along the ancient pilgrimage road, the Via Francigena.
 There will also be time to visit shops, browse the lovely Santa Fina pottery and other handmade products, and purchase some saffron, a local culinary specialty.

 Day 11: Departure - Arrivederci !